monitisexchange/Monitis-Java-Plugins/JMX-Monitor/Readme.md

              -Dcom.sun.management.jmxremote.local.only="true/false"     <- Allows (or not) establish any connection requests from local interfaces only.
              <application class>                                        <- Your application class that contains main method.

 Notes:

   - JMX server doesn't have any default port.
 You can choose anyone free port.
 The first available port is set when 0 value is specified as port.
   - After you have enabled the JMX agent for remote or local use, you can monitor your application using presented JMXMonitor.
+  - The monitor will try to connect to JMX server in the monitored application JVM by using some alternate technologies if no any above mention parameters is specified.

 #### The project contain the following sources: ####